Willemijn Posthumus-van der Goot: Career

-In 1938, Posthumus-van der Goot's daughter, Claire was born and the couple, who had previously lived in Amsterdam, moved to Noordwijk aan Zee, where they took up lodging with Lilian's sister Annie Diaz-van der Goot and her child, Liesbeth.
+Second World War

 When German soldiers were billeted in their home, the household moved to Leiden and began to work with the Dutch resistance to smuggle children out of Amsterdam and place them with foster families.
 She began to work on plans in 1939 to develop a Household Council, to organize domestic laborers and provide training for them.
 In 1940, the majority of the IAV collections were confiscated by Nazi looters and Rosa Manus was arrested, deported to a concentration camp and murdered.
 The following year, Johanna Naber also died, leaving Posthumus-van der Goot as the sole living founder of the IAV and in charge of recovery attempts.
 In 1943, ten-year-old Bertha Eveline Koster, known as "Bep", moved in with the extended family and stayed with them for the next two years.
-That same year, she began working with Jane de Iongh and Marga Klompé on reorganizing the IAV for the post-war period.
+That same year, Posthumus-van der Goot began working with Jane de Iongh and Marga Klompé on reorganizing the IAV for the post-war period.